BonoboPLC/lojjo_wiki/administration/games/raffle.md

 <!-- SUBTITLE: A quick summary of Raffle -->

-# Traditional Prize Raffles
+# Traditional Raffles

-Traditional Prize Raffle games allow you to offer any type of prize, as well as cash in your games.
+Traditional Raffle games allow you to offer any type of prize, as well as cash in your games.

-You can offer as many prizes as you'd like with as few or as many entries as are needed.
+You can offer as many prizes and as many tickets as you like.

 Tickets are sequentially numbered, and a winning ticket will be randomly selected during each draw.